balqui/prefscript/docs/doc.md

 - `id`, the identity function;

-- addition and multiplication, `add` and `mul` respectively, that interpret the single number received as the Cantor encoding of a pair `<x.y>` and compute the corresponding operation on `x` and `y`;
+- two functions related to projections of Cantor-encoded sequences: the projection function `proj` and the suffix tuple function `s_tup`;

-- modified difference `diff` that receives likewise a Cantor-encoded pair  `<x.y>` and computes `max(0, x - y)` so that we always stay within the natural numbers; and
+- addition and multiplication, `add` and `mul` respectively, that interpret the single number received as the Cantor encoding of a pair `<x.y>` and compute the corresponding operation on `x` and `y`; and

-- two functions related to projections of Cantor-encoded sequences: the projection function `proj` and the suffix tuple function `s_tup`.
+- modified difference `diff` that receives likewise a Cantor-encoded pair  `<x.y>` and computes `max(0, x - y)` so that we always stay within the natural numbers.

 #### Combining functions into new ones